madnuttah/unbound-docker/README.md

 ### Standard usage

 The best way to get started is using [docker-compose](https://docs.docker.com/compose/).
-I have provided a working Pi-hole/Unbound/Watchtower [`docker-compose.yaml`](https://github.com/madnuttah/unbound-docker/blob/main/examples/docker-compose.yaml) sample that makes use of a MCVLAN network which **must** be adapted to your network environment and to suit your needs for development or production use.
+I have provided a Pi-hole/Unbound/Watchtower [`docker-compose.yaml`](https://github.com/madnuttah/unbound-docker/blob/main/examples/docker-compose.yaml) sample which I'm using in slightly modified form that makes use of a MACVLAN network which **must** be adapted to your network environment and to suit your needs for development or production use. **Especially all entries in angle brackets needs your very attention**!

+*I prefer using a [MACVLAN](https://docs.docker.com/network/macvlan/) network configuration instead of a bridged or rather unsafe host network, but other network configurations will run as well*

 Anyway, you can also run this container with the following command: